 - to apply and release the handbrake of the car; - to power on or power off the car (if it is a locomotive).
-This applies for both electric and diesel locomotives; - to connect or disconnect locomotive operation with that of the player locomotive; - enable or disable the battery switch; - to connect or disconnect the Electric Train Supply; - to connect or disconnect the car's brake hoses from the rest of the consist; - to open or close the angle cocks on the air hoses at either end of the car; - to open or close the bleed valve on the car to vent the air pressure from the car's reservoir and release the air brakes to move the car without brakes (e.g. humping, etc.).
+This applies for both electric and diesel locomotives: - to connect or disconnect locomotive operation with that of the player locomotive; - to connect or disconnect the car's air hoses from the rest of the consist: - to toggle the angle cocks on the air hoses at either end of the car between open and closed; - to toggle the bleed valve on the car to vent the air pressure from the car's reservoir and release the air brakes to move the car without brakes (e.g. humping, etc.).